Gameday inactives, injuries and weather: Week 4

 washington

+Inactives: QB Alex Smith, OT Saahdiq Charles, WR Steven Sims, DE Chase Young, LB Cole Holcomb and CB Danny Johnson

 Lineup notes: WR Steven Sims (toe) didn’t practice all week, and he’s out for Week 4.
-WR Terry McLaurin (thigh) didn’t practice Friday, and he’s questionable.
+WR Terry McLaurin (thigh) didn’t practice Friday, but he’ll give it a whirl.

 LA Chargers at Tampa Bay (1:00 p.m.
 EDT)